 Earning your bachelor's degree involves more than just learning to understand, speak, read and write in another language.
 You will gain insights into other cultures and explore literatures and linguistics through required coursework and electives.

-The Department of World Languages, Literatures and Cultures offers majors in French, German, Japanese and Spanish as well as professional certification in French and Spanish.
-The professional certification is useful for careers in travel and tourism, law enforcement, the medical profession and business.
-Minors in Arabic, Chinese, French, German, Italian, Japanese, Latin and Russian are also available.
+The Department of World Languages, Literatures and Cultures offers majors in French, German, and Japanese as well as professional certification in French.
+The professional certification is useful for careers in travel and tourism, and business.
+Minors in Arabic, Chinese, French, German, Italian, Japanese, and Latin are also available.
+We also offer an MA degree in French.

-Our faculty members include native speakers, participants in national organizations and award winning professors.
+Our faculty members include native speakers, leaders in national and international organizations and award-winning professors.

 We work closely with the Study Abroad office to provide multiple opportunities for international work and study.
 These opportunities allow you to immerse yourself in the language and experience the culture first hand.
 They include studying:

-We offer a variety of opportunities to practice the languages and learn more about the cultures including conversation groups and film series, and we sponsor honor societies for French, German, Japanese, Russian and Spanish.
+We offer a variety of opportunities to practice the languages and learn more about the cultures including conversation groups and film series, and we sponsor honor societies for French, German, and Japanese.

 Scholarships are available to help you pursue your education.
 These scholarships are awarded based on academic performance.